Lot size: 400 sq. ft. front, 300 sq. ft side, 10 sq. ft. side, and 400 sq. ft. back gardens

 Gardening for Wildlife

 The plants in this garden were selected because they were useful to bees and other pollinators, or people.
 (There is a small veggie garden in the back.)
-Monarch and swallowtail butterflies reproduce in this garden; attend Pamela’s talk to find out how she attracts them.
+Monarch and swallowtail butterflies reproduce in this garden; check out the displayed photos of past caterpillars, and ask Pamela to see a chrysalis remnant.

 Native bees nest in the ground in the back garden.
+White-lined sphinx moths, also called the “hummingbird moth” lay their eggs on the clarkia in Pamela’s garden, and their amazingly beautiful caterpillars (see the 4th photo in the set of thumbnails) graze on it.
 A bee house, bird house, and the cavities in the rock wall create homes for additional creatures.

 Keystone species (watch this talk by Doug Tallamy!)

-Keystone species—our own, local ecological powerhouse plants— in this garden include currant, California lilac, lupine, aster, manzanita, buckwheat, native strawberry. sages, cream bush, and elderberry.
+Keystone species—our own, local ecological powerhouse plants— in this garden include currant, California lilac, lupine, aster, manzanita, buckwheat, native strawberry, sages, cream bush, elderberry, coyote brush, coffee berry, and penstemon.

 Green Home Features